Ashfame | Tech Blog |+| Ashfame.com

 Latency is the time delay only after which the data can be accessed in the RAM.
 So the less,the better.
 No need to go into the details of latency because low latency rams are 30% to 100% more costlier than high latency RAM.
 So you need not consider such details while buying RAM for your desktop PC.
 Just go for branded names like Kingston.
 They tend to perform better than others.
 If you tend to go deeper in the latency stuff, I recommend this link.

 Dual Channel is like you are running two identical sticks in combined mode, doubling the data transfer rate.
 This feature needs to be supported by the motherboard.
 Just insert two identical sticks in same colored module and its done.
+If you want good performance, go for matched pairs that specially come in a single packaging specially for dual channel performance.
+They are little expensive from normal RAM sticks but worth it.

 Note :